St. Paul's Church (Brownville, New York)

 St. Paul's Church is a historic Episcopal church located at Brownville in Jefferson County, New York.
-It was built about 1820 and is a two-story, timber-framed church built of native limestone coated in stucco and exhibiting characteristics of Federal-style church architecture.
+It was built in about 1820 and is a two-story, timber-framed church built of native limestone coated in stucco and exhibiting characteristics of Federal-style church architecture.
 It features a prominent steeple that consists of a square base and a three-stage octagonal spire.

 It was listed on the National Register of Historic Places in 1996.

+St. Paul's was consecrated in 1828.
+Its final service was November 7, 2021.